Crispy-Skin Salmon with Pesto

 - Toss drained penne pasta with the tomato halves, ¼ cup pesto, and ¼ cup Parmesan cheese.

-- Heat vegetable oil in a pan on high heat.
+- Heat vegetable oil in a skillet on high heat.
 Season both sides of salmon fillets with salt and pepper.
 Fry salmon in hot oil skin-side down, until skin is crispy, 3 to 4 minutes.
 Flip salmon and cook until fish flakes easily with a fork, about 2 minutes more; transfer fillets to a serving platter.
 Spread 1 tablespoon pesto onto each salmon fillet and serve with the penne.

 What others are saying